The Origin, Evolution and Functions of the Human Mind

 - Aesthetic sensitivity

-- Emotional stimulation or communication
+- Emotional stimulation or communication (affection)

 - Attention-getting (including advocacy)

-- Concentration on detail
+- Focusing on detail

 .

-Concentration on detail can bring aesthetic, emotional, or intellectual responses and, thereby, become a method with which to produce “art”.
+Focusing on detail can bring aesthetic, emotional, or intellectual responses and, thereby, become a method with which to produce “art”.
 This is effective, since our life is over-flooded with sensory inputs – far beyond what we can become “aware” of – and since modern art has opened the door to almost anything that includes either an aesthetic or an emotional effect – with positive or negative value.
 The concentration on almost any detail of, mainly, visual perception can lead to the observation of aesthetic, emotional, or attention-getting reactions.
 Just select a detail of observation, for example the last small leaves at the end of a twig or a small patch of grass, frame it or set it on a pedestal, and it is accepted as art – and may be interesting, if not enjoyable.

 .